MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

      ![see run results](./media/flic-button-flows/flic-google-sheet-after-run.png)

-1. You can also see the results of the run from the Microsoft Flow website or the Microsoft Flow mobile app.
+1. You can also see the results of the run from the Microsoft Flow website or from the Microsoft Flow mobile app.
 Here's a screenshot of my test run.

      ![save your flow](./media/flic-button-flows/flic-test-run-results-portal.png)

-1. Here's what the body of the notification email looks like.
+1. Here's what the body of the notification email that I received from the run of the flow looks like.

      ![save your flow](./media/flic-button-flows/flic-email-body.png)